vaiseys/dav-course/homework/chapter_03.md

 Let's practice creating new variables.
 I am interested in the records that have held for longer than 100 days.
 Create a new variable that is a `1` if `record_duration` is higher than 100 or 0 otherwise.

-Now, grouping by player, tell me the total amount of long duration records each player holds.
+Now, grouping by player, tell me the total number of long duration records each player holds.
 What player has the most long duration records?

 ## Question 7